mavryk-network/mavryk-protocol/docs/protocols/alpha.rst

 ==============

-This page documents the changes brought by protocol Alpha with respect to Oxford (see :ref:`naming_convention`).
+This page documents the changes brought by protocol Alpha with respect to Atlas (see :ref:`naming_convention`).

-For changes brought by the rejected Oxford proposal with respect to Nairobi, see :doc:`../protocols/018_oxford`.
+For changes brought by the rejected Atlas proposal with respect to Nairobi, see :doc:`../protocols/018_atlas`.

 The code can be found in directory :src:`src/proto_alpha` of the ``master`` branch of Octez.